WET-tool/glm-py/docs/farm-dam-tutorial.md

 ![Graphical representation of the SimpleTruncatedPyramidWaterBody](docs/../img/SimpleTruncatedPyramidWaterBody.png#only-light)
 ![Graphical representation of the SimpleTruncatedPyramidWaterBody](docs/../img/SimpleTruncatedPyramidWaterBody-dark.png#only-dark)

-Three of these arguments are known from the information on our map.
+Three of these arguments are known from the information on our map: `height`, `surface_width`, and `surface_length`.
 The `side_slope` is unknown so here we will make an assumption.
 Farm dams in the WA Wheatbelt are typically constructed with a side slope of 3:1.
 This means the dam slopes 3 metres vertically for every 1 metre horizontally.
 Based on this assumption we can now construct the `SimpleTruncatedPyramidWaterBody` object.

 ```python
 dam_morphometry = dimensions.SimpleTruncatedPyramidWaterBody(